-- Engraving tip (see more about it here)
+- Engraving tip (learn more about it)

-- Debossing tip (see more about it here)
+- Debossing tip (learn more about it)

-Wetting the Leather
+Wetting The Leather For Engraving

 The leather did not stick as well to the mat.
-I stuck it as well as I could and used tape around the outer edge.
-The debossing was barely visible on the wet leather (piece on the right).
+I stuck it as well as possible and used tape around the outer edge.
+What’s more, the debossing was even less visible on the wet leather (piece on the right).

 The deboss tip barely made a mark on the wet leather.

 I put dry leather down on the mat and secured it with tape.
 Then I took a sponge and barely dampened the top of the leather.

 The engraving tip may have been a LITTLE cleaner with the barely wet (on the left).

 I wouldn’t really say there was much of a difference.
 But if I was feeling picky, then I would barely wet the leather before engraving leather.